jlpopken/QTP-course-in-a-box/modules/modify/_posts/2000-01-01-datatables.markdown

 We are going to learn how to put values that we will use in  our tests on a spreadsheet and then import that spreadsheet as the Global DataTable so that QTP can read in those values instead of using hardcoded values in the test script itself.

-Open up an excel spreadsheet
+Open up an excel spreadsheet.

 First write the header for the column User and then put in the value
     Ex.
 Here you see a "USER" column with a value "jeanette"